Basics of Power Electronics

 LTSpice is used to validate the calculation and help to calculate a converter efficiency.
 We use LTSpice to design a closed-loop Buck converter.
 All that is supported by problem sets and labs.
 Problem sets are a group of problems that we supply for you to practice your understanding and we supply also the solutions.
 For the labs we introduce you to some tasks that will help you to conquer LTspice.

 We are expecting you to engage totally with the course and give enough time to understand each part and practice the problem sets.
 I am confident that will be an excellent course for you to understand any more advanced topics in power electronics.

 - Any learner interested to know about power electronics, DC/DC converters, switches selection and design

 - Any learner interested to know how to use LTSpice for power electronics circuit simulations

 I am an Electrical Engineer and have a PhD in Renewable Energy Engineering from Exeter University, UK.
-I have a passion to learn and teach electronics.
-I produce videos on YouTube about how electronics work and review several electronic stuff.
-I am now a lecturer at SHU teaching Electronics and Power Electronics and I hope you enjoy my course here.
+I have a passion to learn and teach electronics and other related courses.
+I produce videos on YouTube about how electronic circuits work and review several electronic stuff.
+I am now an Associate Professor at SHU teaching Electronics and Power Electronics and I hope you enjoy my courses here.